• Skip to primary navigation

 • Once there is a good char on the pork chops, about 4-5 minutes, flip it over to cook the other side.
 Cook for another 4-5 minutes.

-• Turn the heat down to medium then slide the pork chops together and cover with a dome and cook until internal temp of 145 degrees.
-Will take another 5-6 minutes depending on how thick your pork chops are.
+• Turn the heat down to medium then slide the pork chops together and cover with a dome and cook until they reach an internal temperature of 145 degrees Fahrenheit.
+This will take another 5-6 minutes depending on how thick your pork chops are.

 Tips

-FREEZER: Store in a plastic freezer bag for up to 3 months.
+FREEZER: Wrap individually in plastic wrap and store in a plastic freezer bag for up to 3 months.
 Allow to thaw completely before reheating.

 Nutrition Information